OliverCadman/dept_ci_ms4/README.md

 1. All privileges provided by Tier One Membership.
 2. To have access to a job listing, so I can find jobs that are in my area.
-3. To be able to filter jobs by location or type (live performance, session work etc) so I can more granularly search for a suitable job.
+3. To be able to filter jobs by location or fee range, so I can more granularly search for a suitable job.
 4. To be listed at the top of searches when a potential client/musician is searching for a dep, so I can have a better chance of getting the work.

 #### Members in need of a Dep